nluu175/password-manager-python/README.md

 - Create Python Virtual Environment using `python3 -m venv venv`
 - Activate it using `source venv/bin/activate/`
 - Install the packages using `pip install -r requirements.txt`
-- You can deactiv-te the virtual env using `deactivate`
+- You can deactivte the virtual env using `deactivate`

 ## TODO
 - Allow auto generate password